 “Art is not just a subject to learn, but an activity that you can practise with your hands, your eyes, your whole personality.”
 Quentin Blake

 At Brookfield Junior School we believe that art and DT stimulate creativity, imagination and originality.
 We have a creative approach to our curriculum, meaning that these subjects are often taught within the topics being studied at the time.
-Some of our projects have included Anglo-Saxon villages, Egyptian shadufs and Greek Gods.
+Some of our projects have included Anglo-Saxon villages, Viking boats, Egyptian shadufs and Greek Gods.

 Art and DT should enable the children to communicate what they see, feel and think.
 Children should experiment with their ideas, their use of colour, texture, form, pattern and different materials and processes.
 Self-evaluation of work is encouraged and children are taught how to be resilient to achieve their goals.